henrychris/obsidian-softwareeng/docs/Concepts/Security/API Security.md

 - Implement Rate Limiting to prevent brute-force attacks
 	- Ban users that have too many server errors
 	- Clear the X-Powered-By header
+- Always ask for user credentials for **critical** actions, e.g change email
+- Never use a GET query for a mutation.

 # Two Main Auth Mechanisms
 - Bearer Token